Mexico promises answers after metro train collapse kills 23

 CCICSA said in a statement to Reuters it stood in solidarity with victims’ families and those who were injured.
 “We are going to wait for the official expert opinion,” the company said.

+“We never had much faith in this metro,” line said Maria Concepcion, 62, who heard the accident from her house two blocks away, and recalled that for years there had been warnings about the humid soil being unfit for major construction.

-Sheinbaum, who earlier said it appeared a girder had given way on the overpass, said the attorney general’s office and an external company would be involved in the investigation.
+Sheinbaum said it appeared a girder had given way on the overpass, which she said had been inspected last year.
+She said the attorney general’s office and an external company would be involved in the investigation.

 Ebrard said it was the “most terrible” accident to have hit the local transport system, and said he was ready to cooperate with authorities in the investigation.

 At the news conference with Lopez Obrador, Sheinbaum and Ebrard faced repeated questions from reporters about who should be held accountable for what happened.
-Both urged the public to allow investigators to do their work before seeking to apportion responsibility for the accident.
+Both urged the public to allow investigators to do their work before seeking to apportion responsibility.

-Reporting by Dave Graham; Editing by Frank Jack Daniel, Alistair Bell and Jonathan Oatis
+Reporting by Daina Beth Solomon and Sharay Angulo, additional reporting by Dave Graham, Raul Cortes and Cassandra Garrison; Editing by Frank Jack Daniel, Alistair Bell and Jonathan Oatis

 Our Standards: The Thomson Reuters Trust Principles.